Skip to main page content

 1. influences College research, education or business for personal gain or the gain of others with whom there is a personal, or potential personal, relationship, or

-2. interferes with or prevents the discharge of his/her College responsibilities, as defined by the individual's employment contract; this is, in reality, a conflict of commitment.
+2. interferes with or prevents the discharge of their College responsibilities, as defined by the individual's employment contract; this is, in reality, a conflict of commitment.

 2. The overall direction of this definition is that the best interests of the College, or its research clients or partners, may be compromised to the personal benefit of the individual employee.